Friday, 27 January 2017

 Shot 6

-Tracking shot of the kidnappers car driving down the road
+Tracking shot of the kidnappers car driving down

 0 mins 33 secs